happyfoxinc/helpstack/README.md

 	Configuring HappyFox in HelpStack primarily requires the base URL, API Key and Auth code for authenticating the registered HappyFox user.

-	You will find the API key and Auth code in the ‘Integrations’ page of your HappyFox account under ‘Manage’.
+	You will find the API key and Auth code in the ‘*Integrations*’ page of your HappyFox account under ‘*Manage*’.
 You can generate an API key and Auth code by clicking on the API configure link.

 * Getting the Priority ID and Category ID